pvacca/dotfiles/README.md

 ### Or should I say, "dotPhiles"? ^_^
 Everybody needs dem dotfilez

-vimrc
+1.vimrc
-psqlrc
+1.psqlrc

-do you really need anything else?
+Is there really anything else?